 Here we are, several generations out, struggling.
 We have burnout, we have ADD, we have road rage, we have people getting really awkward as soon as the conversation veers from the weather.

 We have entire populations who cannot regulate their emotions.

-If you feel like you are the exception, maybe (?) but also, remember, supressing emotions and always begin cheerful is not regulating your emotions.
+If you feel like you are the exception, maybe (?) but also, remember, suppressing emotions and always being cheerful is not regulating your emotions.